 All staff in the Syndicate are employed by Barbican Holdings (UK) Limited, the immediate parent company of the Agency.
-The cost of these staff is borne by Syndicate 1955, with no amounts recharged directly to the Syndicate.
+The cost of these staff is borne by Barbican Syndicate 1955.

 b.
 Remuneration of the Directors of Barbican Managing Agency Limited